-To resolve any conflicts, assign different keys to these shortcuts by reconfiguring either LibreOffice (see Chapter 14) or your operating system (see system documentation).

 Tip for Macintosh users

 Some keystrokes are different on a Mac from those used in Windows and Linux.
 The following table gives some common substitutions for the instructions in this chapter.
 For a more detailed list, see the application Help.